- Best debit card for getting cash at foreign ATMs: Scotiabank

 - Access your funds anytime, anywhere.
 A debit card with the Visa or Mastercard logo gives you instant access to money in your bank account, no matter where you are.

 - Avoid fees if you use the right ATM.
 If you use a partner ATM, you don’t have to pay any additional fees.

 - Avoid international transaction fees.
 Just about every Canadian debit card will require that you pay currency conversion fees every time you use your card overseas.
 Though, some cards will waive the international fee.

 - No backup.
-Replacing a lost or stolen debit card while traveling overseas can take up to 10 business days, and can be costly.
+Replacing a lost or stolen debit card while travelling overseas can take up to 10 business days, and can be costly.